 Winter Parking and General Info:Section House Winter Information Sheet

 During the winter most hut users access the Section House from the Boreas Pass trailhead north of the hut.
 This is a gradual, straightforward ski/snowshoe up an old railroad grade and is one of the few routes that experienced skiers could use true cross-country gear on because of its low grade.
 There are access routes from the south that begin outside Como but they aren't used as often so some trailbreaking may be required.
 Please see the info sheet above for more details.
+Please note there is no motorized access to Ken's Cabin and the Section House via Boreas Pass road.
+That road is closed to motorized use in the winter.

 Winter Trail Access